Orange Mint

 Overview

 Orange Mint (Mentha x piperita f. citrata) combines cool mint with bright citrus notes.
-This hardy perennial grows easily at home and produces aromatic leaves perfect for teas, cooking, or herbal smoking blends.
-Its naturally sweet flavor and smooth smoke make it ideal for relaxing evenings.
+This hardy perennial thrives at home with minimal care.
+Its aromatic leaves work well in teas, cooking, or herbal smoking blends.
+The naturally sweet flavor delivers a smooth, relaxing smoke perfect for quiet evenings.

 Common name(s): Bergamot Mint, Eau De Cologne Mint